Marriage and Family Therapy programs at Syracuse

 Learn more about applying to our programs.
 Master applications are now being accepted.
 Ph.D. applications are due by Dec 15th, selected candidates will be invited for an in-person interview in January.

 The Falk College Department of Marriage and Family Therapy is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
-Information about student achievement can be found on the COAMFTE website.
+For information about graduate achievement, visit our COAMFTE Graduate Achievement Data page.

 Syracuse University is an accredited marriage and family therapy training program approved by the International Accreditation Commission for Systemic Therapy Education.